One of the biggest causes of stress for limited company contractors and other small business owners is dealing with late-paying clients.

 8. Be calm and proportionate when chasing late payers

-Although late payment can be stressful, try to be proportionate when complaining about an unpaid invoice.
-There may be a good reason why payment has not been made.
+Although late payment can be stressful, try to remain proportionate when complaining about an unpaid invoice.
+There may be a genuine reason why payment has not been made.

-From our experience, late payments are usually sorted out fairly quickly, and are usually caused by one-off errors.
-Make sure your invoice and bank details are correct and your invoice was received at the other end before assuming anything else has happened.
+In our experience, late payments are usually resolved fairly quickly and are often due to administrative errors.
+Make sure your invoice details and bank details are correct before assuming anything else has happened.

 9. Outsource the problem to a debt collection agency